New Year's Eve: United States

-Also in New York City, the Cathedral of St. John the Divine hosts the New Year's Eve Concert for Peace.
-The Concert for Peace was founded by Leonard Bernstein in 1984 as a tribute to the people of New York City.
-It has since become part of New York's new year's eve traditions.
+Other notable New Year's events are held in New York besides those in Times Square; since 1984, the Cathedral of St. John the Divine in Manhattan has hosted the annual "New Year's Eve Concert for Peace", which was founded in 1984 by composer Leonard Bernstein.
+The New York Road Runners hosts a "Midnight Run" event at Central Park, which features a fireworks show and a footrace around the park that begins at midnight.

 Other notable celebrations include the Las Vegas Strip's "America's Party", which consists of a ticketed concert event at the Fremont Street Experience, and a public fireworks show at midnight that is launched from various casino resorts on the Strip.
-Nashville has typically held concerts featuring country music performers.
+Nashville has typically held concerts featuring country music performers and a music note drop; since 2021, the festivities have been televised by CBS as part of its special New Year's Eve Live: Nashville's Big Bash.
 Los Angeles, a city long without a major public New Year celebration, held an inaugural gathering in Downtown's newly completed Grand Park to celebrate the arrival of 2014.
 The event included food trucks, art installations, and culminated with a projection mapping show on the side of Los Angeles City Hall near midnight.
 The inaugural event drew over 25,000 spectators and participants.
 For 2016, Chicago introduced an event known as Chi-Town Rising.
-Alongside the festivities in Times Square, New York's Central Park hosts a "Midnight Run" event organized by the New York Road Runners, which features a fireworks show and a footrace around the park that begins at the stroke of midnight.
-Since 2014–15, musician Pitbull has hosted a New Year's Eve concert at Miami's Bayfront Park (which was initially televised as a New Year's special on Fox, Pitbull's New Year's Revolution, until 2017–18).
+In Miami, major celebrations are centered around the downtown core, including the raising of the "Big Orange" on the side of the InterContinental Miami hotel, and concerts at Bayfront Park (which were televised as a New Year's special on Fox, Pitbull's New Year's Revolution, until 2017–18).

-Major theme parks also hold New Year's celebrations; Disney theme parks, such as Walt Disney World Resort in Orlando, Florida and Disneyland in Anaheim, California, are traditionally the busiest around the Christmas and New Year's holidays.
+Major theme parks also hold New Year's celebrations.
+Disney and Universal theme parks, such as Walt Disney World Resort and Universal Orlando in Orlando, Florida; as well as Disneyland and Universal Studios Hollywood in California, are traditionally the busiest around the Christmas and New Year's holidays.